 Notes: A great monarch attracting tall milkweed, with pendulous umbel flowers, suitable for dappled to open woodlands and edges.

-Native to most of Northeast (rare in south half of VT), South and Midwest US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to most of Northeastern, South and Midwest US, RARE IN VT and RI: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).